 Dig a hole, this should be at least three feet deep to prevent scavengers digging up the body.

-Your cat will need to be buried as soon as possible as decomposition occurs very quickly, especially in the warmer months.
+Bury your cat as soon as possible as decomposition occurs quickly, particularly in the warmer months.
 If immediate burial isn’t possible, ask your veterinarian to store your cat’s body until you are able to bury him.
-Alternately, wrap your cat in plastic, and place in a styrofoam container filled with ice, ensuring there is drainage at the bottom to allow melted water to escape.
+Alternately, wrap your cat in plastic, and place in a styrofoam container filled with ice, and ensure there is drainage at the bottom to allow melted water to escape.
 This method is temporary, and should only be used for short-term.
 Ensure the container either has a heavy object placed on top or is securely strapped to keep scavengers out.